Measuring Societal Biases from Text Corpora with Smoothed First-Order Co-occurrence: Novel Bias Measurement

-\paragraph{explicit Skip-Gram (\hisg)} The original SG model consists of two parameter matrices: word ($\mV$) and context ($\mU$) matrices, both of size $\left|\sW\right| \times d$, where $\sW$ is the set of words in the collection and $d$ is the embedding dimensionality.
-Given the word $c$, appearing in a context of word $w$, the model calculates $p(y=1|w,c)=\sigma(\vv_w\vu_{c}^\top)$, where $\vv_w$ is the vector representation of $w$, $\vu_c$ context vector of $c$, and $\sigma$ denotes the sigmoid function.
+The original SG model consists of two parameter matrices: word ($\mV$) and context ($\mU$) matrices, both of size $\left|\sV\right| \times d$, where $\sV$ is the set of words in the collection and $d$ is the embedding dimensionality.
+Given the word $c$, appearing in a context of word $w$, the model calculates $p(y=1|w,c)=\sigma(\vv_w\vu_{c}^\top)$, where $\vv_w$ is the vector representation of $w$, $\vu_c$ context-vector of $c$, and $\sigma$ denotes the sigmoid function.
 The SG model is optimized by maximizing the difference between $p(y=1|w,c)$ and $p(y=1|w,\check{c})$ for $k$ negative samples $\check{c}$, randomly drawn from a noisy distribution $\mathcal{N}$.
+The $\mathcal{N}$ distribution is set to the unigram distribution of the corpus, while downsampled by the context distribution smoothing parameter.

 The $p(y=1|w,c)$ term in the SG model measures the probability that the co-occurrence of two words $w$ and $c$ comes from the genuine co-occurrence distribution, derived from the training corpus.
 The model uses this probability to learn the embedding vectors, by separating these genuine co-occurrence relations from the sampled negative ones.
-We therefore use this estimation of the co-occurrence relations to define the vectors of the \hisg representation.
-Since the co-occurrence estimation with $p(y=1|w,c)$ is not normalized over the distribution of words, we divide it with the square root of the normalization terms $\eta_w$ and $\tilde{\eta}_c$, defined for each word and context word, respectively.
-This results to the following definition of the values of the \hisg vectors: where $e_{w:c}$ denotes the value of the corresponding dimension of the vector of $w$ to the context word $c$.
-Calculating Eq.~\ref{eq:method:esg} for all context words, we achieve the \hisg vector $\ve_w$ with $\left|\sW\right|$ dimensions.
+We therefore use this estimation of the co-occurrence relations to define the vectors of the \hisg representation, resulting to the following definition of \hisg vector: